kalletolonen/susict/susict.md

 ## 11.02.2025 On electronics and repairability

 ### Overview
+Ecological design is getting more and more important.
+Eco-design should be applied in a holistic manner.
+Measuring Cradle-to-gate LCA is sub-optimal, since it does not consider the usage of the device.
+ESPR, ie. Eco-design for Sustainable Products Regulation will provide pressure to companies to measure and improve their resource usage.
+One point is that electronics need to balance between environmental responsability and tech needs.
+Analyzing the the product requires a lot of effort and deep knowledge of the processes.

+Common device changing reasons are: slowness, lack of security updates, dead battery, physical breakage, device is not repairable for a reasonable price, want for a fancier product.
+Materials acquisition, Design and manufacturing, use phase, EOL are the main life cycle stages.
+Repairing reduces waste, provides savings and conserves raw materials & the shipping & manufacturing energy.
+Smartphones produce 10's of kg's of co2, even as they weight under 0.5kg.
+The French have implemeted a repairability score and the manufacturers interpret the rules in their own favor.
+Some vendors are focusing on repairability, ie. Fairphone.
+It's important to extend the lifecycle of products - could you use the your old device for something else or use it for longer?

 ### Key learnings

-### Notes

-- Sustainable electronics balance between env resp. and tech needs
-- EEE was designed without thought given to recycling, repairability, reuse or reduction
-- Energy efficiency is somewhat addressed, since it's perf related
-- Producing the equipment requires resources and produces harmfull pollution
-	- ie. a plasma etching agent is 24000 x worse than co2
-- ESPR Ecodegin for susteainable products regulation
-	- Increases information
-	- Guides towards reusablity, upgradeability and so on
-- Ecodesign takes into account the env effects
-	- Lifecycle, holistic thinking in focus
-	- See PNG
-- Life Cycle Assessment (LCA)
-	- See PNG
-LCI for semiconductors
-- measured from facility level
-- process step level
-- Could be assessed from previous data, if quality data is available

-LCA in practice for electronics
-- We can compare 2 products for an application
-- Gradle to gate -> what's the whole process before use in end user application
-- See PNG "a case study"
-- Comparison is always relative to something else

-Analyzing the the product requires a lot of effort and deep knowledge of the processes.

-We should also include the other lifecycle phases, not just the manufacturing and judged in a case by case basis, since the usage is unique.

-### Repairability

-- Common device changing reasons are: slowness, lack of security updates, dead battery, physical breakage, device is not repairable for a reasonable price, want for a fancier product
-- Could you use the old device for something else, ie. use it for longer?
-- Repairing reduces waste, provides savings and conserves raw materials & the shipping & manufacturing energy
-- 75 Mt in 2030 of e-waste
-	- Most of Asia in tons
-	- Per capita from Oceania & Europe
-Europe is good with recycling (>40%), Africa is the worst (<1%) -Materials acquisition, Design and manufacturing, use phase, EOL <- Main life cycle stages
+- 75 Mt in 2030 of e-waste (Most of Asia in tons, per capita from Oceania & Europe) -Europe is good with recycling (>40%), Africa is the worst (<1%)
-- Smartphones produce 10's of kg's of co2, even as they weight under 0.5kg
 - Storage increases emissions non-linearly (weight does not change that much)
-- How long to use a smartphone in Finland to reach manufacting co2?
-	- 277 years?
-	- For a Dell server most of the emissions is from storage
-	- 1 server manufacturing is equal to 186kkm in a Volvo XC60
+- Manufacturing a server is equal to 186kkm in a Volvo XC60
-- French have implemeted a repairability score
-	- Manufacturers interpret the rules jovially
-- Some vendors are focusing on repairability
-- EU will have a repairability label
-- US has Right to Repair movement
+- EU will have a repairability label and US has Right to Repair movement

-Green ICT:hen AI:sta mainintaa
-- vältä kaikkea turhaa